sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 ### Create services

-It's a good practice in CAP to create single-purpose services.
+It's a good practice in CAP to create [single-purposed services](https://cap.cloud.sap/docs/guides/providing-services#single-purposed-services).
 Hence, let's define a `ProcessorService` for support engineers to process incidents created by customers and an `AdminService` for administrators to perform admin activities such as analysing audit logs.

 To create the services' definition: